 Raising Kids With IgE-Mediated Food Allergies: Starter Guide for Parents

-In the United States, around 1 in 13 children have a food allergy.
-This means that in a typical classroom, 2 students might have a food allergy.
-But a child’s individual experience with food allergies can be very different from each other.
+Around 1 in 13 children in the United States have a food allergy.
+This means 2 students might have a food allergy in a typical classroom.
+However, a child’s individual experience with food allergies can be very different from each other.

 Some children are allergic to one food, and others are allergic to several.

-Most people have their first allergic reaction during the baby years when they first start to eat.
+Most children have their first allergic reaction during the baby years when they first start to eat.
 Some develop food allergies when they’re older, and others outgrow them.
-Compared to peanuts and tree nuts, kids are more likely to outgrow allergies to dairy and egg.
+Compared to peanuts and tree nuts, kids are more likely to outgrow allergies to dairy and eggs.

 What are the most common food allergies?

-The 9 most common food allergies are peanuts, tree nuts, dairy, eggs, fish, shellfish, wheat, soy, and sesame.
+The 9 most common food allergies in kids are peanuts, tree nuts, dairy, eggs, fish, shellfish, wheat, soy, and sesame.

 How is a food allergy different from an intolerance or sensitivity?